Cycling the Portuguese Camino de Santiago

 Cycle the Portuguese Camino de Santiago follows the ancient pilgrim route from Porto to Santiago de Compostela.
 Experience the natural beauty of northern Portugal and Spain.

-Embark on an unforgettable adventure as you cycle the Portuguese Coastal Way to Santiago at a pace that allows for rest and exploration time in the places you encounter.
-Along the way, you’ll discover a mix of sandy beaches, quaint villages, historical towns and cities and verdant countryside.
-You’ll also have ample opportunities to sample the local vinho verde and Albariño wines and both Minho and Galician cuisine.
+Embark on an unforgettable journey along the Portuguese Coastal Way to Santiago, travelling at a pace that allows time for rest and discovery.
+Along the way, you’ll explore sandy beaches, quaint fishing villages, historic towns and lush countryside.

-From there, a stunning stretch of rugged coastline will lead you to Baiona, a delightful seaside town rich in history and renowned for its tapas bars.
-Continue your ride between rolling countryside and sandy beaches to reach the vibrant city of Vigo.
-As you approach Redondela, where the coastal and central Camino paths converge, enjoy the breathtaking views of the Ria do Vigo and its floating mussel farms.
+Cycle along a spectacular stretch of rugged coastline from A Guarda to Baiona, a lively seaside town full of history and tapas bars.
+Continue through rolling countryside and beaches to reach the bustling city of Vigo, overlooking the Ría de Vigo and its floating mussel farms.

 A member of our team will meet you at the hotel, where you’ll receive a personal welcome briefing and all the necessary documentation.
 They will also ensure your bike is correctly set up for you.